sfomuseum/ios-multiscreen-starter/README.md

 Since it's not possible (??) to click those links in the simulator you'll need to go back to the terminal where you've started the `www-multiscreen-starter`	server application and copy the most recent access code that has been generated.

 ![](docs/images/ios-multiscreen-touchfree-005.png)

-_See the [sfomuseum/www-multiscreen-starter documentation](https://github.com/sfomuseum/www-multiscreen-starter#server) for details on running the server._

 Open `http://localhost:8080?code={THE_ACCESS_CODE_YOU_JUST_COPIED}` in a web browser and you'll see a bare-bones form for sending messages.